Colleges by Location

 The overall full-time tuition per academic year for University of Mary Hardin-Baylor is 30,600 USD, based on the most recent data.

-The most recent reported acceptance rate for University of Mary Hardin-Baylor is 95%.
+The most recent data indicate that the acceptance rate for University of Mary Hardin-Baylor is 95%.

 According to the latest information, the freshman retention rate for University of Mary Hardin-Baylor is 62%.